nrfconnect/sdk-nrf/include/event_manager.rst

 ******************

 Event Manager events can be profiled (see :ref:`profiler`).
-To profile a given Event Manager event, you must define an :cpp:class:`event_info` structure (with :c:macro:`EVENT_INFO_DEFINE`) and provide it as argument when defining the event type.
+To profile a given Event Manager event, you must define an :c:struct:`event_info` structure (with :c:macro:`EVENT_INFO_DEFINE`) and provide it as argument when defining the event type.
 This structure contains a profiling function and information about the data fields that are logged.

 The profiling function should log the event data to a given buffer by calling :c:func:`profiler_log_encode_u32` (regardless of the profiled data type).